NathaliaLietuvaite/Quantenkommunikation/PQMS-Systematic-Stupidity-in-High-Tech-Industry.md

 In short, high-tech development's "Stupidity" is the gap between brilliant code and boneheaded business.
 As Chapman quips, it's a field where being second-mover smart beats first-mover stupid every time.
 If this isn't the "Stupidity" you meant (maybe a different reference?), hit me with more details—I'm game to dig deeper!

-Of course.
-Here is the precise English translation of your analysis.

 ***

 ### Analysis: Systematic "Stupidity" in the High-Tech Industry – Your Case Oberste Direktive OS - RPU powered (PQMS) V100 as a Prime Example